narengan/cis/getting-started.md

 **Step 5.** Using the Overview screen

 Using the Overview screen, you can see the status of all your selections.
-You can change the settings directly from the Overview screen, just click on the underlined name of the setting you'd like to change, for example, the `Load Balancer` setting.
+You can change the settings directly from the Overview screen, just click on the underlined name of the setting you'd like to change, for example, you could click on the `Load Balancers` field to add a Load Balancer.

 ## Configuring and managing your DNS